 Higher up the hill, some people get excellent indoor coverage; on Main Street, many people struggle to get a signal.
 There is no one "best network" - the strongest signal depends on where your house is, and sometimes on which room of the house you are in.
 The best advice is to ask a neighbour.

 Wifi Calling is a real boon to those without a reliable signal.
 This needs a compatible handset (most modern ones do offer this) - and it needs you to change settings to get your phone to use the feature.
 And it needs a network operator that offers Wifi Calling too.
-All higher-end packages should offer this, but some lower-priced and many PAYG deals do not.
+All higher-end packages should offer this, but some lower-priced and PAYG deals may not.
 For PAYG try 1pmobile - a low cost operator that does support Wifi Calling.

 Remember that Wifi Calling will only work as long as your router works, and that is only as long as you have electricity.
 In a power cut (see below), Wifi Calling won't work.